- CLASS: Mammalia (Mammals)

 Prime habitat for lions is open woodlands, thick grassland, and brush habitat where there is enough cover for hunting and denning.
-These areas of grassland habitat also provide food for the animals lions prey upon.
+These areas of grassland habitat also provide food for the herbivores lions prey upon.

 Lions usually hunt at night, particularly at dusk and dawn, with lionesses doing most of the work.
 A lion chasing down prey can run the length of a football field in six seconds.
 Their eyes have a horizontal streak of nerve cells, which improves their vision following prey across a plain.
-Lions have been spotted taking down animals as large as buffalo and giraffes!
-They may even drag this heavy prey into thickets of brush to keep other animals from getting to it.
+Lions have been spotted taking down prey as large as buffalo and giraffes!
+They may even drag this heavy prey into thickets of brush to keep other wildlife from getting to it.

 At the San Diego Zoo and the San Diego Zoo Safari Park, the lions get lean ground meat made for zoo carnivores as well as an occasional large bone, thawed rabbit, or sheep carcass.